 I’m originally from Tacoma, Washington, which is why I’m a fan of the Seattle sports teams.
 I tacked on North Carolina basketball when I was 7 years old because my dad is from South Carolina and I thought that was the team all people from the Carolinas rooted for (I’ve been a fan since and it’s very authentic.
 I get very defensive about the UNC fandom because it’s the only thing that doesn’t quite make sense, but is very rationally explained).
 I also enjoy music, anime, radio, movies and a few other things, which makes me a pretty good critic on most things.

-Feel free to check out my resume and some of my clips to get a better idea of me as a writer.
+Feel free to check out some of my clips to get a better idea of me as a writer.